garyaiki/dendrites/README.md

 `Balances Server` is an example server that handles requests from integration tests under `src/it/scala`
 ##### Run Balances Server
 These integration tests need Balances Server running to handle HTTP requests.
-Open a 2nd dendrites directory terminal window and start sbt in this window to run the server.

-`> run` Runs `Balances Server` an Http server
+`> bgRun` Runs `Balances Server` an Http server in the background
 ###### Run integration tests

 In the dendrites directory terminal with sbt running